If you’re considering moving to Birmingham, then this post is for you.

 - If you’re moving for a job, ask your company to assist you with the relocation and finding a place to stay.

-- If you’re moving with children, take the time to do thorough research where the best kindergartens and schools are.
+- When moving with children, take the time to do thorough research on where the best kindergartens and schools are.

 - If you’re moving alone, you might want to consider shared living and find a roommate to divide the rent with.

 Your removals company will assist with everything about your move from London to Birmingham.
-Including moving boxes and packing materials delivery, storage, packing service, assistance with shipping arrangements, cleaning, etc.
+Including moving boxes and packing materials delivery, storage, packing service, assistance with shipping arrangements, move out cleaning, etc.

 What attracts people to move there?
 The city has a lot to offer.
 Rent is 50% cheaper than it is in London.
 The average salary is smaller than in London, but with the inexpensive rent, the people in Birmingham also spend around 20% less on food items and utility bills.